 Matthew Mudford is an advisor in KPMG’s Auckland Performance practice.
 He works with a range of clients in process and strategy improvement, including large corporates, iwi and exporting businesses.
 Matthew brings several years of experience on a range of Maori and not-for profit boards.
 Outside of the professional environment, he enjoys watching and playing sports, as well as film and music.

 Gina Dellabarca co-founded Show Me Shorts in 2006, and is the driving force behind the festival.
-Gina is an experienced marketing and communications professional, film programmer, and an award-winning creative entrepreneur.
+She is an experienced marketing and communications professional, film programmer, and an award-winning creative entrepreneur.
 Gina is a Board member for the Short Film Conference – a world-wide organization working to promote the status of the short film and unite the global short film community.
 Her background includes providing publicity for films, co-owning a cinema, and marketing for major attractions (e.g. Stardome Observatory, Auckland Zoo, Regional Facilities Auckland).
-Gina is an original member of the Wet Hot Beauties water ballet troupe, and a self-proclaimed “cheerleader” for New Zealand film.
+Outside of working hours, Gina is an original member of the Wet Hot Beauties water ballet troupe.